 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Wondering what there is to do with kids in Aitutaki?
+Are you visiting the Cook Islands with kids and wondering what there is to do with kids in Aitutaki?
 If you make it all the way to the Cook Islands, Aitutaki is a must see!
 Their lagoon is not to be missed.
 Aitutaki is a 45 minute flight from Rarotonga, on a small plane.
 Air Rarotonga operates the flights and since there is no competition, you likely won’t find many discounts.
 We spent 3 nights in Aitutaki and it was beautiful!
 You can see the beautiful lagoon from the plane as you approach the island.
 Much smaller than Rarotonga, Aitutaki can be explored in just a few short hours so I highly recommend renting a car so you can see the off the beaten path places.
 This island is just a 3 hour time difference from the West Coast of the US, just like Hawaii.
 But it’s so much nicer than Hawaii!
 Read on for the best itinerary for Aitutaki with babies, toddlers and kids.

 The beach in front of our villa was calm, with clear water.
 You can see lots of coral and fish swimming around.
 Milana was able to go play on the beach by herself, without us having to be nearby.
 All the local kids wandered around on their own, how nice it would be to live in a place this safe!
 Definitely bring some beach toys.
 I highly recommend these collapsible buckets.
 They take up very little space and you can use them over and over again on all your trips.
 I know people who buy the sand toys when they arrive, then leave them there but that is such a waste.
 Especially since you’ll be hard pressed to find a store that sells them in Aitutaki and even if you do, they don’t need the plastic waste when you leave.